giantorth/ESPHomeLifx/README.md

 # ESPHomeLifx

-Port of Lifx LAN <https://lan.developer.lifx.com/docs/introduction> protocol to <https://ESPHome.io> firmware.
+Port of Lifx LAN <https://lan.developer.lifx.com/docs/introduction> UDP protocol to <https://ESPHome.io> firmware.

 My #1 motivation in creating this was so I could host a giant light show using Light DJ (<https://lightdjapp.com/>).
-This app gives amazing light effects and supports 128 simultaneous bulbs using this UDP protocol.
+This app gives amazing light effects and supports up to 128 simultaneous bulbs using this protocol.

+The other motivation for this project is Esphome integration with Home Assistant is somewhat clunky and requires integration with each device.
+Bulbs running this protocol will all be detected automatically by the Lifx integration and do not need to be configured indiviually.

+This firmware is otherwise stable (thanks Esphome!) and I have had bulbs running for nearly a year without issue.

 ## !!!
 Warning